 Now all we have left to do in the kitchen is hang up some pictures or that clock, or something, we can't decide.
 At this rate we'll be moving out before the whole apartment is decorated.

-This is my first post on the Sew N Tell in a very long time and I am glad to be back.
+Sew N Tell in a very long time and I am glad to be back.

 Happy Friday!